-- Only a small number of programmers possessed the necessary skills to develop advanced AI algorithms. - 2.
-The lack of user-friendly platforms made it challenging for non-technical individuals to deploy AI capabilities, restricting access to a few large corporations. - 3.
+- Only a small number of programmers possessed the necessary skills to develop advanced AI algorithms. - The lack of user-friendly platforms made it challenging for nontechnical individuals to deploy Al capabilities, restricting access to a few large corporations. - 3.
 Al tools were unreliable due to incomplete and poor datasets.

-Today, the capabilities of AI are vast and much more accessible to the public.
+Today, AI capabilities are vast and much more accessible to the public.